ayaannshaikhh/ruby-cli-tool/README.md

 # Ruby CLI Project Manager

-A simple command-line project manager built in Ruby using Thor and SQLite.
+A command-line task manager built in Ruby using Thor, SQLite, and a custom C extension.
-This tool allows users to create, list, complete, and delete tasks with persistent storage.

-This project demonstrates CLI design, database integration, and modular Ruby architecture.
+This project demonstrates CLI design, database persistence, and cross-language integration between Ruby and C using the SQLite C API.

 ---